timovijn/SocialDistanceMonitor/README.md

 # Introduction

-**Problem to solve / Relevant example / Extensibility to other domains / Summary of result / Clear hypothesis and problem statement / Requirements**
+**Problem to solve • Relevant example • Extensibility to other domains • Summary of result • Clear hypothesis and problem statement • Requirements**

 With the rise of the COVID-19 pandemic, society calls for innovative solutions to solve the emerging problems and aid humanity in dealing with the new life standards and regulations.
 One of these regulations is that of social distancing, where civilians are asked to not get any closer to each other than a by government predefined distance.
 As the goal is to reduce the total amount of COVID-19 contaminations, the need for an application that can show where and how often the regulations are violated is high.
 This blog post comprises of a tool that evaluates recordings of surveillance cameras and then presents the total amount of violations and the locations where the majority of these violations occur.
 This way, authorities can adjust the spatial planning accordingly, with the goal to reduce the chance that COVID-19 is spread within their region.
 For this application to be useful, it should adhere to the following requirements:

 - The runtime of the algorithm on a single frame should be lower than 0.5 sec.
 - The accuracy of distance detection should be higher than 90%.
 - It should be robust in the sense that the program handles a variety of crowds, perspectives, resolutions, lighting conditions and environmental differences.
-To measure this, 10 clips are carefully selected as presented in the method section.
+To measure this, 10 clips containing these different conditions are carefully selected as presented in the method section.
 - The operating time should be limited to a 1 time setup with a duration less than 10 minutes.
 - The tool should be user-friendly in the sense that it easy to operate and also outputs a variety of data.